 Most of the software we come across in our everyday life having many things embedded in it.
 Generally, the software for Windows has executable (.exe) format, and they have some dynamic link libraries (.dll).
 If you’re looking for the tool to extract the information inside a .exe or .dll extension file, then Icons from File is a great tool for you.
 The tool is a freeware, and it works on almost all Windows versions.

-Since the tool supports extraction of icons from EXE, DLL, OCX files, we used the Windows image resource file, i.e., imageres.dll to test this tool.
+Since the tool supports the extraction of icons from EXE, DLL, OCX files, we used the Windows image resource file, i.e., imageres.dll to test this tool.
 We found that as soon as we dropped the file into the software window, it illustrated us all the icons residing inside the file, as you can see in the screenshot shown above.
 You can save all the icons or selected icons by toggling the menu given below or using the save button at the top, as shown in the image.

 The saving of icons is possible in a variety of formats.
 The extracted icons can be exported and saved to a file as follows:

 - All or selected icon to ICO, BMP, JPEG, GIF, PNG, or EMF files

 - All icons as a BMP, JPEG, GIF, PNG, or EMF file.